Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Background

-General Ritter von Herbert was according to the novel an Austrian general and commander of the brigade Infanterieregiment Nr.
-91 belonged to.
-Such a name is however not found in Schematismus, so he is obviously a fictional person.
-The closest candidates are the colonels Franz Herbert and Herbert Herberstein but none of them were assigned roles that were similar to the novel's Herbert[a].
-Nor would a general have been in command of a brigade, these units were usually commanded by colonels.
-That said the author may well have picked up the story from real life; many officers broke down and reported sick in the course of the war.
+According to the novel, General Ritter von Herbert was an Austrian general and commander of the brigade to which Infanterieregiment Nr.
+91 belonged.
+However, such a name is not found in Schematismus, so he is clearly a fictional person.
+The closest candidates are the colonels Franz Herbert and Herbert Herberstein, but none of them were assigned roles similar to the novel's Herbert[a].
+Nor would a general have commanded a brigade, as these units were usually commanded by colonels.
+That said, the author may well have picked up the story from real life; many officers broke down and reported sick during the course of the war.

-The beginning in the next chapter continues the story of the insane brigade commander, and gives an interesting clue.
-There is talk about constructing a bridge across the Bug.
+The beginning of the next chapter continues the story of the unstable brigade commander and provides an interesting clue.
+There is mention of constructing a bridge across the Bug.
 IR.
-91 was actually ordered to do this on 20 July (by Kamionka Strumiłowa), but were prevented by flooding, and that night they got a sudden order to march to Sokal.
+91 was actually ordered to do this on 20 July (by Kamionka Strumiłowa), but was prevented by flooding, and that night they received a sudden order to march to Sokal.
 Could Schubert have been replaced due to ill health and thus served as an inspiration for Hašek's "Herbert"?

 Replacement troops off track

-As often happens in this (and other) novels the author used his licensia poetica to juggle events and facts.
-The order to build a bridge acroos the Bug and then suddenly get a counter-order to march to Sokal is authentic, but that this order was given to the march unit way behind the lines is mystification.
-No march battalion was ever involved in any of the operations by the Bug and Sokal, as they were usually dissolved at the moment they reached the front where the newly arrived troops were assigned to the existing field regiment.
+As often happens in this (and other) novels, the author used his licensia poetica to juggle events and facts.
+The order to build a bridge across the Bug and then suddenly receive a counter-order to march to Sokal is authentic, but the idea that this order was given to the march unit far behind the lines is a fabrication.
+No march battalion was ever involved in any of the operations by the Bug and Sokal, as they were usually dissolved the moment they reached the front, with the newly arrived troops assigned to the existing field regiment.
 There is also a timing inconsistency: the 14th march battalions, including that of Infanterieregiment Nr.
-75, were only moved to the front in mid September.
-This was six weeks after the battle of Sokal, and at the time the front had been pushed further east, by Dubno.
+75, were only moved to the front in mid-September.
+This was six weeks after the battle of Sokal, and at that time the front had been pushed much further east, by Dubno.

 Quote(s) from the novel